Hiking on the Wild Pacific Trail on Vancouver Island

 A hiking trail for connoisseurs

 The Wild Pacific Trail is completely different: this hiking trail is a well-developed path that runs along the coast.
 Sections cross the coastal rainforest.
 Here the hiker experiences the nature of the West Coast up close - but in a tame way.
 Another advantage of the Wild Pacific Trail is that it is accessible to everyone at all times.
 In contrast to the West Coast Trail.
-If you want to hike it, you have to register for it.
-Because only a certain number of hikers are allowed per day on the route through the wilderness.
+If you want to hike this, you have to register.
+Because on the route through the wilderness only a certain number of hikers are allowed per day.
 Registration also ensures that those who embark on this adventure will log out after the adventure ends.
 In this way, the authority keeps an overview that all hikers arrive safely at their destination.
 Actions like this are not required on the Wild Pacific Trail.

 The coastal rainforest on the Wild Pacific Trail